BondingRead more about Bonding

 What Type of Problems Do Porcelain Veneers Correct?

-- Teeth that are discolored -- either because of root canal treatment, stains from tetracycline or other drugs, excessive fluoride or the presence of large resin fillings that have discolored the tooth
+- Teeth that are discolored -- either because of root canal treatment, stains from particular drugs, excessive fluoride or the presence of large resin fillings that have discolored the tooth

 - Teeth that are worn down